On-The-Go Lifestyle Of Frantic Millennials

 To stay relevant, brands must seamlessly fit into people’s busy on-the-move lives, providing a fuss-free experience.

-It brings together new, portable products with smart channels of distribution, ensuring that a product is exactly where the consumer is, whenever they want it.
+It brings together new, portable products and subscription boxes with smart channels of distribution, ensuring that a product is exactly where the consumer is, whenever they want it.

 Take Monzo – the on-the-go bank of the future, which allows digital nomads (and everyone else) pay, get paid and use ATM-s across the world for free;